Friendly and Easier

 House insurance is mandatory because it will provide you with financial protection in the event of damage to your home and belongings.
 Your coverage would help pay for repairs or replacements in your home, and it’s important to understand what your insurance will cover so that you don’t run into any surprises.
 Liability coverage, dwelling, property damage, and other additional coverages are available, discussed in more detail below.
 Additionally, you can purchase additional coverages if you require more protection.

-Damage caused by fires, lightning strikes, windstorms, and hail is covered by your liability coverage, although not all-natural disasters are included in your policy.
+Damage caused by fires, lightning strikes, windstorms, and hail are covered by your liability coverage, although not all-natural disasters are included in your policy.
 Dwelling protection would help cover the structure of your house, and liability coverage can be used in the event that someone not living in your home gets injured on your property.
 You should also note that home insurance is not just there to help cover damages to your home and may also provide coverage for your personal belongings inside your house.
 This means that if items were to be stolen or if a fire damages the furniture inside your home, you would be protected and/or your insurance policy may be able to help you pay for replacements.

 According to the Insurance Bureau of Canada, the most common perils include: